Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Evaluation

-Similar to selectively presenting more than one attribute or increasing the number of credentials represented by a revocation registry, further variations, such as increasing the number of leaves in the content tree to 32, only has a negligible impact on performance: This would merely add approximately 245~constraints for each revealed attribute (one hash and one Selector), i.e., proving complexity is only increased by a few percent compared to the digital attestations with~16~leaves.
+Similar to selectively presenting more than one attribute or increasing the number of credentials represented by a revocation registry, many further variations, such as increasing the number of leaves representing attributes from 8~to~32, only have a negligible impact on proving performance: This would merely add 245~non-linear constraints for each revealed attribute (one hash and one Selector), i.e., proving complexity is only increased by a few percent compared to the digital attestations with~8~leaves devoted for attributes.